c4ffein/1files-js/README.md

 # 1files-js

 Monorepo collection of short js libs I used, either developed by myself or just found and modified according to my needs.
+Even libs that maximize compatibility may now use ES6 features - you use Babel, right?
 Every developer credited and license respected.
 (See [LICENSE](LICENSE))

 ## Use the libs in another git